 In this section, natural resource protection which is applicable to Howey-in-the-Hills is discussed.
-The Town contains no Areas of Critical State Concern as established in a.
-Surface Waters b.
-Floodplains

-Chapter 380.05, Florida Statutes.
+The Town contains no Areas of Critical State Concern as established in Chapter 380.05, Florida Statutes.
 According to SJRWMD and the Army Corps of Engineers, there are no dredge spoil disposal sites within the Town.